Students hoping to earn a bachelor’s or master’s degree in Monmouth County have more options and fewer limitations than

 Students can now choose from a wider range of bachelor’s and master’s degree offerings and take all of their upper-level courses through a single Brookdale campus.

 The Brookdale-Georgian Court University Partnership is located at Brookdale at Hazlet, offering bachelor’s degrees in Business Administration, English, Interdisciplinary Studies, and psychology, and a teacher certification program, beginning fall 2017.
-In fall 2018, the RN to BSN and MBA programs will begin.
-GCU offers these courses and degrees at a discounted rate of $500 per credit hour.
+In fall 2018, the RN to BSN, BSW-Social Work and MBA programs will begin.
+GCU offers the Bachelor’s degrees at a discounted rate of $500 per credit hour.

 The Brookdale-New Jersey City University Partnership will be housed in Brookdale at Wall campus and serves as home to NJCU’s 10 available bachelor’s degree programs and three graduate programs, including NJCU’s accelerated Bachelor of Science in Nursing (BSN) second degree program, MS Nursing Education, and Graduate School Nurse Certificate.

 The Brookdale-Rutgers University Partnership, located at Brookdale at Freehold, continues to offer a wide range of undergraduate degree programs.
 Rutgers currently offers 9 bachelor’s degree programs through the partnership, with additional programs set to be rolled out in the future.